 ON24 DEADLINE ALERT: Bragar Eagel & Squire, P.C.
-Reminds Investors that a Class Action Lawsuit Has Been Filed Against ON24, Inc. and Encourages Investors to Contact the Firm
+Reminds Investors That a Class Action Lawsuit Has Been Filed Against ON24, Inc. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-30, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against ON24, Inc. (“ON24” or the “Company”) (: ONTF) in the United States District Court for the Northern District of California on behalf of all persons and entities who purchased or otherwise acquired On24 securities pursuant and/or traceable to the February 2, 2021 Initial Public Offering (“IPO”).
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against ON24, Inc. (“ON24” or the “Company”) (NYSE: ONTF) in the United States District Court for the Northern District of California on behalf of all persons and entities who purchased or otherwise acquired ON24 securities pursuant and/or traceable to the February 2, 2021 Initial Public Offering (“IPO”).
 Investors have until January 3, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.